TheLusitanianKing/K-NN/README.md

 | 13 | 0.63      |
 | 15 | 0.58      |

-#### Analysis
-Results are actually not very good as both the *stadium capacity* and the *number of major European trophies won* are very hard to predict from the data we have.
+Both the *stadium capacity* and the *number of major European trophies won* are very hard to predict from the data we have, so the results are far from perfect but it is a nice illustration of what we can do with k-nn regression.

 ## License
 See [License](LICENSE)